kolocoder/ios101-project2-wordle-starter/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *Wordle App*

-Submitted by: **Your Name Here**
+Submitted by: **Samuel Chibuoyim Uche**

-**Name of your app** is an app that ...
-[TODO]
+**Wordle** is an app that that allow users to guess words with a limited number of guesses.
+This app has a settings button that allows users to change the number of words per row and the number of guesses.
+It also allows them to change the theme of the app, with a reset button to clear out the words.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can change the number of letters per row (the length of the goal word)
+- [x] User can change the number of letters per row (the length of the goal word)
-- [ ] User can change the numbers of rows on the board (how many guesses allowed)
+- [x] User can change the numbers of rows on the board (how many guesses allowed)
-- [ ] User can select a new themed set to pull the goal word from
+- [x] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [x] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)
+- [x] App displays a reset button on the top left to reset the game (but make no changes to the settings)

 The following **additional** features are implemented: